 The unique calculator below will do the alimony, child support, and tax calculations required by the Cavanagh decision for contested (1B) divorce cases.
 The August 2022 Cavanagh v.
 Cavanagh ruling by the Massachusetts Supreme Judicial Court requires judges in contested divorces to consider the post-tax results of two very different ways of calculating support and alimony.
-This calculator/estimator gives these results, approximating the tax implications, in one step and requires you to do no math.
+This calculator gives these results, approximating the tax implications, in one step and requires you to do no math.
+This calculator uses the updated December 1, 2025 child support formulas.

 Attorney Rueschemeyer provides expert divorce mediation for Worcester, Boston, Springfield, and all MA locations with online divorce mediation on Zoom.